 Our Free Resources (click on the links below for accessing the relevant content)

 Our Paid Programs

-The overall cut-off percentiles of CAT 2017 B-School and Reservation category wise have been given in the table.
+The recent-year Cut-Off percentiles of CAT (overall) B-School and Reservation category wise have been given in the table.
 The cut-off percentile is the average percentile score of candidates selected in some of the B-Schools in the respective category.
 The cut-off marks differ every year according to the competition and the paper’s difficulty level.
 One year's cut-off is in no way predictive of subsequent years' cut-offs.
 Attaining the overall cut-off percentiles in respective categories as listed below does not ensure a sure-shot call as there might be additional criteria for calls.
 Also apart from overall cut-off B-Schools employ sectional cutoff while shortlisting students for interviews.
 Also as few institutes (especially some of the top IIMs) use a combination of CAT score, academics, extra-curriculars and work experience to give a call for the second round, this B-School category wise average percentile score might not be a good indicator to ensure calls from those institutes.
 These might call students with lower percentiles too provided their combined score is higher due to high scores in other criteria.

 Note 1:- The reservation category wise cut-off is only for Government Institutes (like IIMs, FMS, IITs etc.).
 For private B-Schools (like MDI, SP Jain, IMT etc.), only the General category cut-off is relevant.

 Note 2:- The table below should not be used as information for selection process.
 This is an indicative list only.
 It is to be used by the candidates only to get a general idea about the level of preparation she/he needs to do to get into her/his dream B-School.
 To get detailed idea about the selection processes of each B-school candidate should visit their respective sites.

 |Category of College||General||OBC||SC||ST|